-D11.
-Describe additional requirements for transfer admission, if applicable: \\\\\GPA, course selection, length of time at previous college most important.
-Interview and letter of recommendation optional.\\\\\

-Transfer Credit Policies

-- D12.
-Report the lowest grade earned for any course that may be transferred for credit: \\\\\ - D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Unit type \\\\\ - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 83 Unit type \\\\\ - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: \\\\\45 - D17.
-Describe other transfer credit policies: Grade of D will transfer with an associate's degree.
-Up to 83 credits will transfer to certification program.
+D10.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11.
+Describe additional requirements for transfer admission, if applicable: Preference to those who have or will complete an associate's degree.
+Students with 3 semesters or more course work completed or total 45 credit hours: minimum cumulative gpa of 2.5 on 4.0 scale required.
+Students with 2 semesters or less of course work or 30 credit hours or less: minimum cumulative gpa of 3.0 and who would have been considered acceptable as a freshman candidate based on their high school record Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: C- (1.67 on 4.0 scale) D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number64 Unit type credit hours D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number83 Unit type credit hours D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45 D17.
+Describe other transfer credit policies: Grade of D will transfer with an associate's degree